-Potential phase-in for hybrid billing determinant approach
+Proposed phase-in for hybrid billing determinant TAC structure

-Some stakeholders continue to believe that it may be necessary to include a phase-in to reduce possible billing impacts, should the cost allocations among PTO/UDCs change significantly.
+Some stakeholders have expressed that they believe it would be prudent to implement a phasein to the new rate structure to reduce possible billing impacts.
+Other stakeholders have stated they believe there is no demonstrated need for a phase-in period due to relatively small rate impacts.
 Phase-ins for new rate designs are frequently used in retail ratemaking to mitigate bill impacts resulting from dramatic changes in allocation among customers and a phase-in was also used to establish the current postage stamp TAC rate.
-The ISO understands stakeholders' reasons for their support for a phase-in to the hybrid billing determinant approach; however, the ISO notes that the impact analysis for the proposed hybrid approach provided in this proposal indicates relatively small impacts to most UDCs.
-Some stakeholders have stated they also believe there is no demonstrated need for a phase-in period due to this relatively small impact.
+The ISO understands stakeholders' reasons for supporting a phase-in of the hybrid billing determinant approach.